jbferet/prosail/paper/paper.md

 Detailed description of the functioning of the different SAIL versions can be found in [@verhoefbach2007] and [@verhoef2007].

-More complex models include the Soil Canopy Observation of Photosynthesis and Energy fluxes (SCOPE) [@yang2021] model, which features layered description of the vegetation, enabling the simulation of vegetation with an understorey or with a vertical gradient in leaf properties, and the DART model [@gastellu2015], which allows for explicit 3D description of the canopy using geometric representations or point clouds derived from LiDAR acquisitions.
+More complex models include the *Soil Canopy Observation of Photosynthesis and Energy fluxes* (SCOPE) [@yang2021] model, which features layered description of the vegetation, enabling the simulation of vegetation with an understorey or with a vertical gradient in leaf properties, and the *Discrete Anisotropic Radiative Transfer* DART model [@gastellu2015], which allows for explicit 3-dimensional description of the canopy using geometric representations or point clouds derived from LiDAR acquisitions.

 RTMs are increasingly used in remote sensing applications, in combination with machine learning: RTMs are used to produce a BRF dataset with corresponding